AEDC meters 19,400 MAP customers, approves N400m investment – Daily Trust

 He attributed the success to the introduction of the mobile MAP metering with AEDC moving from house to house seeking for customers who want to be metered and are metered instantly.

-The firm further created two new regions out of the existing three regions in the Federal Capital Territory (FCT).

-A statement by the spokesperson, Mr Oyebode Fadipe said FCT now has five regions while the entire regions have increased from six to eight.

 Engr.
+Mupwaya said the exercise would give focused service to a sizeable cluster of customers and also raise the bar of service delivery in the franchise area.

+He said, “As a company, we shall neither be deterred, intimidated by the challenges nor relent in our quest for new and practical ideas on how to deal with the identified.”

-Mupwaya also appointed Mallam Maiarewa Yakubu and Mrs. Jennifer Enebong to oversee the new regions which are FCT East and FCT West.
+He appointed Mallam Mai-Arewa Yakubu and Mrs. Jennifer Enebong to oversee the new regions which are FCT East and FCT West.

 While FCT East covers Asokoro, Karu, Jikwoyi, Mararaba and Ado area offices; FCT West serves Kubwa, Suleja, Bwari and Zuma area offices.